The most advanced WordPress forms plugin. Go beyond contact forms with our drag and drop form builder for surveys, quizzes, and more.

 - Google Sheets.
 Open up a world of options and save money with a direct integration.

 - Zapier.
 Connect with thousands of services through Zapier from a lead form, quote form, and other web forms.
 Insert a new row in a Google docs spreadsheet, post on Twitter, or upload a Dropbox file from a feedback form.

 - Bootstrap Form Styles.
 Instantly add Bootstrap form styling to a survey form and payment form.

 - Bootstrap Modal Form.
-Open login forms, Views, shortcodes, and other content in a Bootstrap modal popup.
+Open login forms, Views, shortcodes, and any other content in a Bootstrap modal popup from a simple block.

 After reading this feature list, you can probably imagine why Formidable is the most advanced WordPress form plugin on the market.

 Want to unlock the full power?
 Upgrade to Pro to get all the features for smart forms and full web apps.

 This online form and quiz builder plugin is created by Steve and Steph Wells and the amazing Strategy11 Team.